Mthomas3/Elo-Rating-Change-Calculator/README.md

 	the getVariation function return the k-factor number

-	getChanceToWIn(1600, 1700) => 28 the first player 28% of chance to win agaisn't the second player
+	getChanceToWIn(1600, 1700) => 28 the first player has 28% of chance to win agaisn't the second player